nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

     ##### corner indices

     A dense 0-based enumeration of corners.
-Equivalent to the result of `HalfedgeMesh::getCornerIndices()`.
+Equivalent to the result of `SurfaceMesh::getCornerIndices()`.

     - **member:** `CornerData<size_t> BaseGeometryInterface::cornerIndices`
     - **require:** `void BaseGeometryInterface::requireCornerIndices()`